// Machine Learning 2026 โฑ ~3 min read

 Feedback Loops

-Collect human ratings and implicit signals and feed them back into prompt improvement cycles.
+Collect human ratings and implicit signals.
+Feed them back into prompt improvement cycles.

 Built by the LangChain team.
 Best-in-class tracing for LangChain and LangGraph apps.

 Open-source framework for evaluating RAG pipelines.
-Measures faithfulness, answer relevance.
+Measures faithfulness, answer relevance, context precision.

 Drop-in proxy for any OpenAI/Anthropic call.
-Logs every request, tracks token costs.
+Logs every request, tracks token costs, and monitors latency.

 End-to-end LLM evaluation platform with experiment tracking and scoring functions.